 Aside from work, I have three children who are now teenagers or almost.
 They are of the age where a photo would not be appreciated.
 The one on my desk in work places them at 5, 3 and 1 year old.
 They taught me so much and brought me into the world that I could see, like so many others could too, needed changing.
 I hope it changes before they get there.

 Anyone who knows me knows that my favourite things are gin, jigsaws, our cat, and running... in no particular order or combination.
-Follow me on instagram for photos particularly of said cat and gin.
+Follow me on instagram for photos particularly of said cat, jigsaws, running and gin... oh and some posts about parenting and infant feeding!

 You can find all my research, books, blogs and videos on this website but some further useful websites you might like to look at include: